baigel2/people/content/en/post/hifz1.md

 When the 5 mins are up, close your Quran or Quran app and stop any audio recordings of the verses you were listenting to.

-You are now no longer allowed to listen to or read that those verses (by sight) for the rest of the day until you're basically about to go to bed.
+You are now no longer allowed to listen to or read those verses (by sight) for the rest of the day until you're basically about to go to bed.

 ## Stage 2: Recall.